Overdentures vs. Implants: Which Is Better?

 The health of your jawbone and gums plays a vital role in determining whether you’re a good candidate for overdentures or implants.
 Let’s look at the key factors:

-- Jawbone Density: Dental implants require sufficient jawbone to anchor into.
+• Jawbone Density: Dental implants require sufficient jawbone to anchor into.
 If you have bone loss, overdentures might be a more viable option initially.
 However, implants can help prevent further bone loss over time.

 Cost Comparison

-Overdentures generally have a lower initial cost when compared to dental implants.
+Generally, overdentures cost less when you first get them compared to dental implants.
 However, you may need to factor in the long-term costs for replacement or relining of the dentures over time.
-Additionally, regular purchases of denture adhesives and cleaning solutions will add to the ongoing expenses associated with overdentures.
+Think about it like buying something that might need replacing sooner.

 Dental implants usually involve a higher upfront investment, which may include surgical procedures for placement.
 Despite the initial cost, implants are designed for longevity.
 With proper maintenance, they can last for many years, often eliminating the need for replacements.
 This longevity can make them a more financially viable option over the long term.